tobozo/ESP32-MSGEQ7/README.md

   - Reset and Strobe are connected to OUTPUT pins on the ESP32.
   - Left band and Right band are INPUT pins on the ESP32

+Important note: The example code uses pins 25 and 26 and asumes the internal speaker is removed.

+If you aren't planning to do so, just pick two other pins :-)

 Resources
 ---------